COLUMBUS, Ohio -- Lawrence University finished sixth overall Sunday in the team portion of the Midwest Fencing Conference Championships at Ohio State.

 The Lawrence women were fifth, and the men were sixth.
 Lawrence finished with 1,235 points, and Ohio State was first with 1,620.

-Women's foil took fourth as the Vikings topped Detroit Mercy 5-1 before 5-2 victory over Wayne State to reach the semifinals.
+Women's foil took fourth as the Vikings topped Detroit Mercy 5-1 before a 5-2 victory over Wayne State to reach the semifinals.
 Eventual champ Ohio State topped the Vikings 5-0, and Lawrence lost to Michigan in the third-place match.

 Women's sabre with its contingent of just two fencers finished fifth.
 The Vikings defeated Cleveland State 5-2 before a 5-1 loss to Northwestern in the quarterfinals.
 Lawrence then defeated Michigan State 5-3 before downing Wayne State 5-3 in the fifth-place match.